tmobile/magentaA11y/_checklist-native/drawer-snappable.md

 ---
 layout: entry
-title:  "Drawer / Snappable"
+title:  "Drawer / Snappable / Sheet"
 categories: controls

 keyboard:
   tab and arrow keys: |
-      Focus visibly moves to the drawer
+      Focus visibly moves to the drawer grabber or first interactive element
   spacebar: |
-      Selects and opens the picker/spinner on iOS and Android
+      Activates on iOS and Android
   enter: |
-      Selects and opens the picker/spinner on Android
+      Activates on Android

 mobile:
   swipe: |
       Focus moves to the element, expresses its name, role, value & state (if applicable)
   doubletap: |
-     Selects and opens picker/spinner
+     Activates interactive elements

 screenreader:
   name:  |